npk-0709/npk-0709/README.md

 	self.University = 'FPT University'
 	self.MainSkills = 'Python, JavaScript, PHP'
         self.OtherSkills = 'Java, SQL, Golang, C/C++, C#, Ruby'
-        self.FamousQuotes = 'Try until you don't need to introduce who you are! !'
+        self.FamousQuotes = 'Try until you do not need to introduce who you are! !'
 ```

 ## <p align="center">You can reach me at 🌹</p>